 Being a pinhole, the device isn’t that much more than a spray-painted box.
 The hole itself was carved with a knife and filled with tinfoil, which then got pricked with a needle.
 For “laser-like” precision.

 Instax is a tricky film to expose.
-An ISO 800 emulsion, it can only be handled in the absolute darkness and is a pain to manoeuvre out of the package, even in the daylight.
+An ISO 800 emulsion, it can only be handled in absolute darkness and is a pain to manoeuvre out of the package, even in the daylight.
 I used this video to help me understand how to properly do it.
 It cost me a couple of ruined frames to get it right, mostly because it’s hard to tell which way is the front and which way is the back (Instax, unlike Polaroid, has to face its backside towards the light).

 Developing Instax is a messy business.
-Like any other film, it needs a chemical bath after the exposure.
+Like any other film, it needs a chemical bath after an exposure.
 In this case, it is the disgusting black stuff, kept in the tiny soft “pods” at the bottom of every frame.
-The pods are crushed, as the contents are spread evenly throughout the image with special rollers as the film ejects from camera.
+The pods are crushed, as the contents are spread evenly throughout the image with special rollers as the film ejects from the camera.
 I had a plastic tube that I used like a rolling pin on dough.
 This, of course, ended up exploding the pods all over the bathroom and spreading the goo not evenly.